revbayes/revbayes.github.io/tutorials/brownian/index.md

 -   Run the analysis.

--   Using ‘Tracer‘, visualize the posterior distribution on the per site rate parameter ‘perSiteRates‘.
+-   Using `Tracer`, visualize the posterior distribution on the per site rate parameter `perSiteRates`.

--   Does the value of equal rate (‘siteRateDiff‘=0.5) fall into the 95% credible interval?
+-   Does the value of equal rate (`siteRateDiff`=0.5) fall into the 95% credible interval?

 -   If the rate does not fall into the 95% credible interval, should we